18 Weeks Pregnant: The 18th Week of Pregnancy

-Pregnancy Week 18: What changes are occurring with your body?
+What changes are occurring with your body at 18 weeks pregnant?

 Your baby is now about 6.29 inches (16 cm) long and weighs 5 ½ ounces (.16 kg).*

-A protective covering called myelin is beginning to form around his/her nerves.
+A protective covering called myelin is beginning to form around your baby’s nerves.
 This covering will continue to form up until your baby’s first birthday.
-If you are having a little girl, her fallopian tubes and uterus have positioned themselves into the correct place.
-If you are having a little boy, then his genitals may be noticed on your next ultrasound.
-However, many babies do not like to cooperate during the ultrasound, and the genitals cannot be seen.*
+If you are having a little girl, her fallopian tubes and uterus have positioned themselves in the correct place.
+If you are having a little boy, his genitals may be noticed on your next ultrasound.
+However, it is oftentimes difficult to see the genitals, so don’t be surprised if you can’t see them yet.

-Many women find it difficult to get through the day without a nap.
-If you are a stay at home mom, take advantage of when your other children are taking a nap.
-If your children are older and no longer take naps, try scheduling “down” time in the afternoon where you can get a few minutes to rest.
-If you are working, try to squeeze in a few minutes when you can get a short nap.
+Many pregnant women find it difficult to get through the day without a nap.
+If you are a stay at home mom, take advantage of when your other children are napping.
+If your children are older and no longer take naps, try scheduling “down” time in the afternoon when you can get a few minutes to rest.
+If you are working, try to squeeze in a few minutes when you can take a short nap.
 If you have a private office, shut the door for 15 minutes for some privacy.
 Other people find it easier to go into a conference room or even their cars to get a quick cat nap.
-Just take a travel alarm clock with you so you do not sleep the entire afternoon.
+Just set an alarm so you do not oversleep.

-The pregnant woman in your life is really feeling the strain of nourishing and growing another human life inside her.
-If she is working or caring for other children, remember that she may need a 30 minute break just for herself each day.
-Offer to watch the other children or to fend for yourself for dinner so that she feels she can take some “obligation free” time alone each day.
-She may use this time to meditate, sleep, bathe, or exercise, but just knowing that she has it coming can make the day seem a little easier to handle.
+The pregnant woman in your life is probably feeling the strain of nourishing and growing another human life inside her.
+If she is working or caring for other children, remember that she may need a 30-minute break just for herself each day.
+Offer to watch the other children or fend for yourself for dinner so she feels she can take some “obligation free” time alone each day.
+She may use this time to meditate, sleep, bathe, or exercise, but just knowing that she will have time to rest can make the day seem a little easier to handle.